abdurahaman2809/Gmail_Cleanup_Agent/README.md

 🗑️ No Regrets: Moves emails to Trash—not permanent deletion.
 Restore anytime within 30 days.
 🚫 Hands-Off: Just describe what you want cleaned, and the agent does the rest.
 💡 Beginner-Friendly: No code changes needed.
 Run the app, chat with the bot, and watch the magic.
-⚡ Optimized: Built for speed and efficiency—minimal tokens, maximum results.
+⚡ Optimized: Prompt-optimized for minimal token consumption—delivering maximum results with razor-sharp efficiency.
+📄 Pagination for Bulk Actions: Uses pagination for bulk email deletion to manage resources effectively.
+🚀 Concurrent Actions: The agent can invoke tools simultaneously for faster and more efficient inbox cleanup."

 -----------------------------------------------------------
 🛡️ Your Inbox’s Bodyguard: Guardrails